 In terms of sustainability and future delivery of MVP, interviews with school development officers highlighted a number of potential opportunities to build on and continue to deliver MVP in a manner which was less resource intensive.
 Specifically how MVP could be sustained long-term in schools where MYA had already delivered mentor and staff training, and supported programme delivery to mentees.
 MVP is by nature a train-the-train type model with school development officers being trained by a representative from MVP Scotland, then delivering the training to school staff and mentors, and mentors then delivering the same programme to the mentees.
 School development officers saw this as an opportunity to create a sustainable approach to programme delivery within schools.
 Specifically that when mentees entered Key Stage 4 they could undertake the mentor training and deliver the programme to a new cohort of mentees in Key Stage 3.
+This training could potentially be conducted by school staff members previously trained by the school development officers, however given one of the facilitating factors to implementation was the use of youth workers to train mentors, further research is needed to determine if mentor training delivered by school staff is also effective.
 It was also suggested that there could be the possibility to have experienced mentors support the training of new mentees, although further piloting and evaluation would be needed to explore if and how this could work.
 Developing a whole school awareness and ethos around MVP and the bystander approach to violence prevention was also considered crucial by development officers to ensure the success of the programme on a wider school level and increase the likelihood of embedding the programme into the school and making it sustainable.
 More broadly school development officers were keen to explore how MVP could be expanded to include parents, families and communities.
-A whole school approach and inclusion of families and communities in school-based intervention programmes is considered best practice in preventing gender-based violence and other forms of youth violence [22].
+A whole school approach and inclusion of families and communities in school-based intervention programmes is considered best practice in preventing gender-based violence and other forms of youth violence [23].